alessiodesogus/alessiodesogus.github.io/youniverse.md

 # What does the Trend Bring?
 > RQ4: Can we see an increase (or decrease) in performance (subscribers, views, likes, ...) for channels that speak about mental health?

-> RQ5: Did old channels that were not speaking about mental health start more often to speak about it?
+> RQ5: Did channels that were not speaking about mental health start more often to speak about it?

 In the above part, we talk about the mental health videos on YouTube.